134th Infantry Regiment

 On Map Sheet 121 Bastogne itself is in grid square 5558.
 Across the top is the number 55, you take that line, go south, and it will cross the 58 line coming from the right side of the map.
 You read the numbers by first using the Easting Line, followed by the Northing Line.
 What they are are the 55 Easting Line, and the 58 Northing line, so in this case, it is grid square 5558.
 The Easting lines lie S-N on the map, but are read W-E. In other words, they move to the right to the next numbered line, in this case to the 56 Easting line.
 The Northing Lines lie W-E, but are read S-N. So Bastogne would lie in grid square 5558.
 Same thing with Northing lines, they would move upward to the next Northing line.
 In this case, to the 59 Northing line.
 The exact middle of that grid square would be 555585.
 You make 10 equally spaced marks across the bottom and side, go across 5 and up 5, and you’ll be in the middle of the square.
 To find the church in the SW corner of that square, under the large N and E in Bastogne, that would lie around 552582.
 Churches are marked with a circle and a cross on top.
 You can tell what kind of roads are on the maps by looking at the legend.

-Thanks to Pete Donatucci for all of the Ardennes vicinity maps and for the map coordinate instructions.
+Thanks to Pete Donatucci and Doug Drumheller for the Ardennes vicinity maps.